huggingface/blog/embedding-quantization.md

 In recent news, [Matryoshka Representation Learning](https://arxiv.org/abs/2205.13147) ([blogpost](https://huggingface.co/blog/matryoshka)) (MRL) as used by [OpenAI](https://openai.com/blog/new-embedding-models-and-api-updates) also allows for cheaper embeddings.
 With MRL, only the first `n` embedding dimensions are used.
 This approach has already been adopted by some open models like [nomic-ai/nomic-embed-text-v1.5](https://huggingface.co/nomic-ai/nomic-embed-text-v1.5) and [mixedbread-ai/mxbai-embed-2d-large-v1](https://huggingface.co/mixedbread-ai/mxbai-embed-2d-large-v1) [^1].

-However, there is another new approach to achieve progress on this challenge; it does not entail dimensionality reduction, but rather a reduction in size of each of the individual values in the embedding: **Quantization**.
+However, there is another new approach to achieve progress on this challenge; it does not entail dimensionality reduction, but rather a reduction in the size of each of the individual values in the embedding: **Quantization**.
 Our experiments on quantization will show that we can maintain a large amount of performance while significantly speeding up computation and saving on memory, storage, and costs.
 Let's dive into it!

 ### Binary Quantization